What is School Direct?

-We have a very successful and long-standing tradition of working with these schools and universities and have been fortunate enough to offer permanent employment to several of our School Direct Trainee teachers this year.
+We have a very successful and long-standing tradition of working with these schools and universities and have been fortunate enough to offer permanent employment to most of our school direct trainees in the past 7 years.

 The model for training that we will follow will primarily focus on training in the classroom as well as having regular focused training days delivered by outstanding practitioners.
 We believe it is important to be in an innovative environment where you are supported and challenged to reach your potential.

 The Warwick Partnership will be delivering all training and professional development to those on the School Direct programme.
 We believe this will give a rich and varied experience to prepare you for a highly successful teaching career.

 Our training is supported by the University of Sussex and the University of Brighton

 Both universities have a long and successful tradition in teacher education.
 The university works with us to provide quality input on how to teach different secondary subjects or across the curriculum in primary schools.
 The University also provides a comprehensive programme of Professional Studies, which complement the sessions offered across our partnership.
 University sessions take place on the University campus and include a mix of lectures, workshops and tutorials led by the Faculty of Education, excellent teachers from partnership schools and other educational experts.
 These sessions also allow you to share your experiences with other trainee teachers and reflect upon the learning and teaching trainees do in schools.